Linuxfabrik/monitoring-plugins/check-plugins/nextcloud-stats/README.md

 `HTTP error "401 Unauthorized" while fetching http://...`

 Password is correct?
 Maybe you enabled 2FA.
 Use an app password for your monitoring server.

+### The account listing is reported as unavailable

+`Top 5 accounts by storage usage: unavailable, URL error "timed out" for http://...`

+The account listing did not answer within `--top-timeout`.
+The endpoint gets slower the more accounts the instance has, and it is slowest on the first run after a batch of accounts was created, because it materialises their home directories while answering.
+Let that run finish once with a raised `--top-timeout`, or set `--top=0` if the listing is not worth the runtime.
+Whatever value you pick has to stay below the timeout the monitoring agent grants the check, otherwise the agent kills the plugin before it can report anything.

+### The account listing reports nobody

+`Top 5 accounts by storage usage: none reported, check that nextcloud-stats may list accounts.`

+The account listing answered, but named no account.
+It only returns accounts the user behind `--username` is allowed to see, which requires an administrator, a delegated administrator or a group administrator.
+Give the monitoring account one of those roles, or set `--top=0`.

 ### `Failed to execute script 'nextcloud-stats' due to unhandled exception!`